onnx/onnx-coreml/README.md

 	  Parameters for these custom layers should be filled manually by editing the mlmodel
 	  or the 'custom_conversion_functions' argument can be used to do the same during the process of conversion

-__custom_conversion_functions__: dict (str: (node -> (CustomLayerParams)))
+__onnx_coreml_input_shape_map__: dict (str: List[int])
-	 A dictionary with keys corresponding to the names of onnx ops and values as functions taking an object of class 'Node' (see `onnx-coreml/_graph.Node`) and returning CoreML custom layer parameters.
+    (Optional) A dictionary with keys corresponding to the model input names.
+Values are a list of integers that specify how the shape of the input is mapped to CoreML.
+Convention used for CoreML shapes is:
-     To see examples of this argument in action, look at the testing script `tests/custom_layers_test.py`
+    0: Sequence, 1: Batch, 2: channel, 3: height, 4: width.
+    For example, an input of rank 2 could be mapped as [3,4] (i.e. H,W) or [1,2] (i.e. B,C) etc.

 ### Returns
 __model__: A coreml model.